OSGeo/grass-website/content/news/2024_09_24_POSE_annual_report.md

 software infrastructure.

-Together with other contributors, we have addressed many **code quality and security issues** in Python and C and C++ code that were reported by Flake8, Coverity Scan, and Cppcheck.
+Together with other contributors, we have addressed many **code quality and security issues** in Python, C and C++ code that were reported by Flake8, Coverity Scan, and Cppcheck.
 Resolving these issues will enable us to apply more strict automated checks on new code contributions, resulting in easier maintenance and high quality code.
 Several reviewers, not supported by the NSF